 - In the 2023 versions of Octopus Deploy, we’ll change how we calculate targets to fit your requirements better.

 We’re making these changes to our pricing to ensure we can continue to provide the best product possible.
-If your renewal date is upcoming in the 2022 or 2023 calendar year, you can renew at the current price if you renew by December 2022.

 If you have further questions about these changes, please contact email@example.com.
 Our team is more than happy to discuss this situation with you.